Navee82/Minecraft-mod-swapper/README.md

 ## What is upcoming ?

-**I am coming with a big update, it might take a little longer to release**

 I'm currently working on making a "Help" menu, but i will probably make a full "wiki" on how to use it in **details** (in this file or another idk).
 I'm trying to make it the most user-friendly possible.